ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 CONCERT INSURANCE CLAIM SCENARIOS

-Understanding the kinds of claims that actually occur at hip hop and rap events — and which coverage line responds — is the clearest argument for why a complete program matters.
+Understanding the kinds of claims that occur at hip hop and rap events — and which coverage line responds — is the clearest argument for a complete program.
 These illustrate how coverage functions; they are not predictions or guarantees of any specific outcome.

 ASSAULT & BATTERY